ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

 -  ``continue`` --- a keyword.
 Can be used only in loops.
 It switches the loop to the next iteration.
 -  ``break`` --- a keyword.
 Can be used only in loops.
 It breaks (stops) the loop.

-.. note:: ``for`` statement was introduced in Pine since version 2.

 ``for`` loop example: